 Editing tools support diverse workflows ranging from general mapping applications to specific industries including utilities, land records, natural resources, and facilities management.
-You can edit data from geodatabases, feature services, and shapefiles, as well as data from collector apps on mobile devices.
+You can edit data from geodatabases, feature services, GeoPackages, data in SQLite databases, shapefiles, and data from collector apps on mobile devices.

 The types of edits you can perform include the following workflows: